 Create a Christmas jar

-Take a family walk around the neighborhood to look at the lights
+Drive around the neighborhood and look at the lights

-This is a great way not only to spend time together as a family (or go as with a group of friends), but it gets you out walking to reduce stress and getting some much needed exercise during the holiday season!
+This is a great way not only to spend time together as a family (or go with a group of friends), but it gets you out walking to reduce stress and get some much-needed exercise during the holiday season!

 You can do this for those stationed overseas or for those who have been wounded.
-This is a great way to support our military men and women who are either currently serving our country overseas, and away from family for the holidays, or who have been wounded serving our country.
-Get the whole family involved in creating cards for these heros.
+This is a great way to support our military men and women who are either currently serving our country overseas, away from family for the holidays or who have been wounded serving our country.
+Get the whole family involved in creating cards for these heroes.
 There are two organizations that work to provide cards to our military.

-The American Red Cross has their Holiday Mail for Heros program and you can find out more about that here: http://www.redcross.org/support/get-involved/holiday-mail-for-heroes and the final deadline for cards is early in December.
-The other great program is Operation Christmas Card whose goal is to put a Christmas card in the hand of every service member who is deployed.
+The American Red Cross has its Holiday Mail for Heros program.
+You can find out more about that here: http://www.redcross.org/support/get-involved/holiday-mail-for-heroes The final deadline for cards is early in December.
+The other great program is Operation Christmas Card.
+Their goal is to put a Christmas card in the hand of every deployed service member.
 Because of the longer mailing time for those stationed overseas, the deadline for this program is November 25.
 Any cards received after that date will be saved for the following year.
 You can find out more at their website here: http://www.operationchristmascard.org/

 Make a special ornament for your tree

-One thing that can be very meaningful is to spend a little time with family or friends each year making a special ornament to go on your tree.
-You can get your kids involved and have them design and decorate their own ornaments (that can be given to them as special gifts once they have grown up and are ready for their own Christmas tree).
+One meaningful thing you can do is to spend a little time with family or friends each year making a special ornament for your tree.
+You can get your kids involved and have them design and decorate their own ornaments.
+Give it to them as a special gift once they have grown up and are ready for their own tree.
 My tree is covered with ornaments that I’ve made with my family and each year is a different design.
-There are a lot of memories in those ornaments and they are so much more special than the generic store bought kind.
-I’ve included a handout with links to some websites that have great ideas of ornaments you can make for your tree….or to give as gifts!
+There are a lot of memories in those ornaments.
+And they are so much more special than the generic store-bought kind.
+I’ve included a handout with links to some websites that have great ideas for ornaments you can make for your tree….or give as gifts!